Glossary of ancient Roman religion: capite velato

 At the traditional public rituals of ancient Rome, officiants prayed, sacrificed, offered libations, and practiced augury capite velato, "with the head covered" by a fold of the toga drawn up from the back.
 This covering of the head is a distinctive feature of Roman rite in contrast with Etruscan practice or ritus graecus, "Greek rite."
 In Roman art, the covered head is a symbol of pietas and the individual's status as a pontifex, augur or other priest.

-It has been argued that the Roman expression of piety capite velato influenced Paul's prohibition against Christians praying with covered heads: "Any man who prays or prophesies with his head covered dishonors his head."
+It has been argued that the Roman expression of piety capite velato influenced Paul's prohibition against Christian men praying with covered heads: "Any man who prays or prophesies with his head covered dishonors his head."

 carmen

 In classical Latin, carmen usually means "song, poem, ode."
 In magico-religious usage, a carmen (plural carmina) is a chant, hymn, spell, or charm.
 In essence "a verbal utterance sung for ritualistic purposes", the carmen is characterized by formulaic expression, redundancy, and rhythm.
 Fragments from two archaic priestly hymns are preserved, the Carmen Arvale of the Arval Brethren and the Carmina Saliaria of the Salii.
 The Carmen Saeculare of Horace, though self-consciously literary in technique, was also a hymn, performed by a chorus at the Saecular Games of 17 BC and expressing the Apollonian ideology of Augustus.

 A carmen malum or maleficum is a potentially harmful magic spell.
-A fragment of the Twelve Tables reading si malum carmen incantassit ("if anyone should chant an evil spell") shows that it was a concern of the law to suppress malevolent magic.
+A fragment of the Twelve Tables reading si malum carmen incantassit ("if anyone should chant an evil spell") shows that it was a longstanding concern of Roman law to suppress malevolent magic.
 A carmen sepulchrale is a spell that evokes the dead from their tombs; a carmen veneficum, a "poisonous" charm.
-In magic, the word carmen comes to mean also the object on which a spell is inscribed, hence a charm in the physical sense.
+Through magical practice, the word carmen comes to mean also the object on which a spell is inscribed, hence a charm in the physical sense.